 Spreading out your snacks and meals so that you’re grazing every few hours helps keep your metabolism revved, Smith says.

 “Frequent eating (be mindful of portions!) can help.”
-Avoiding meals, especially breakfast, is bad news for your metabolism.
+Avoiding meals, especially breakfast, is bad news for your metabolism (especially if you’re eating these foods).
 “This tends to keep the metabolism in the slower state that it was in during sleep,” Katherine warns.

 Get enough sleep.